 Frequently Asked Questions

 A variety of services are available.
-Some of the examples are extended time on tests, isolated test administration, books on CD, and a reader for exams.
+Some of the examples are extended time on tests, isolated test administration, audio books, and a reader for exams.
 For a complete list of accommodations please contact the Academic Success Center.

 The Accommodations and Accessibility Counselor's office is located on the third floor of the Robert F. Kidd Library in the Academic Success Center.